Postdoctoral Leadership Programme

-- Aplication deadline: 27th May 2022, midnight (short application form to complete; see below)
+- Aplication deadline: 6 April 2022 at midnight (short application form to complete; see below)

-Whatever they are coordinating a research project with multiple stakeholders, organising aspects of the functioning of their group, leading the organisation of events or intiatives internally or externally (workshops, development, research, social...), or planning to develop a vision for their independant research, postdocs get multiple occasions to demonstrate leadership.
+Whether they are coordinating a research project with multiple stakeholders, organising aspects of the functioning of their group, leading the organisation of events or initiatives internally or externally (workshops, development, research, social...), or planning to develop a vision for their independent research, postdocs get multiple occasions to demonstrate leadership.